TimLee2/BruteForce/README.md

 More information about the g++ compiler along with the installation instructions can be found [here](https://gcc.gnu.org/).

 ## Compilation and Execution

 Compilation of the program is as follows:
 > g++ bruteforce.cpp -o [ExecutableName]

 To run the program:
 > ./[ExecutableName]

+# Examples

+If string 'test' is set to "temp", the resulting output will follow:
+> NUMBER OF CHARACTERS: 4
+> ----
+> MATH FOUND:
+> ENCRYPTED: 4ejn
+> DECRYPTED: temp